JoostHouben/Euwe-chess-engine/README.md

 The repository also contains helper projects with additional dependencies:

  - The unit tests depend on GTest.
  - The tuner depends on [Ceres](http://ceres-solver.org/) and its transitive dependencies.
+Ceres has also been configured to use CUDA, meaning that an NVCC installation is required.
  - A script for extracting annotated fens from PGNs depends on Python and [python-chess](https://python-chess.readthedocs.io/en/latest/).